HugoKempfer/Epitech-ECS-RType/README.md

 To do so you must implement a method `void run() final`.

 When declaring a system you must provide a set of Components types you want to act on.
-As said, at construction-time you can ask the engine an access on `Ressource`.
+As said, at construction-time you can ask the engine an access on `Resource`.

 The systems are executed on each cycle in parallel as long as there is at least one active `State`.
-Finally the `System` runs independantly of the `State`.
+Finally the `System` runs independently of the `State`.
 If you want to restrict the state on which your system run on, you can provide this set of `State` using a dedicated constructor.

-As you provide to the engine every dependance your system needs, you don't have to worry about data races issues tied to components/ressources access.
+As you provide to the engine every dependence your system needs, you don't have to worry about data races issues tied to components/resources access.

-### Ressource
+### Resource

-A ressource is very similar to a component.
+A resource is very similar to a component.
 Its purpose is to represent a state no tied to a specific entity.

 ### Events

-The events are a unidirectional way to do message passing between systems and states.
+The events are an unidirectional way to do message passing between systems and states.

 You create your own event by inheriting the `Engine::Event<YourClass>`.